myaOlaye/Just-Eat-Tech-Test/README.md

 ## Assumptions:

 ### 1. Cuisines Display:
 It’s acceptable to include categories such as ‘Deals’, ‘Collect Stamps’, and ‘Freebies’ under the cuisines section, as they are returned as part of the cuisines array in the API response.
-However, if we want to exclusively display specific cuisines like ‘Indian’, ‘Chinese’, or ‘Italian’, these categories could be filtered out.
+However, if we want to exclusively display cuisines like ‘Indian’, ‘Chinese’, or ‘Italian’, these categories could be filtered out.

 ### 2. Postcode Validation:
 The regex for validating UK postcodes, provided by the UK government ([UK Postcode Validation](https://assets.publishing.service.gov.uk/media/5a7f3ff4ed915d74e33f5438/Bulk_Data_Transfer_-_additional_validation_valid_from_12_November_2015.pdf)), is used for validating inputted postcodes.
 To ensure its reliability, I created unit tests that verify various postcodes (both valid and invalid) to confirm the regex works as expected.